yegor256/blog/_posts/2015/nov/2015-11-10-ten-mistakes-in-specs.md

 else is up to us, the programmers.
 We decide what database to use, where the button will be placed, and what information will be stored in the database.

-{% quote You shouldn't tell me how to implement the functionality you desire %}
+{% quote You shouldn't tell me how to implement the functionality you desire. %}

 If you really care about that because there are certain higher-level limitations---say so.
 But again, not as implementation instructions